Agoric/documentation/main/ertp/api/issuer.md

 - `optAmount` `{Amount}` - Optional
 - Returns: `{Amount}`

-Burn (destroy) all of the digital assets in the `payment` and return an `amount` of what was burned.
+Destroy all of the digital assets in the `payment`, make it unavailable for later use, and return an Amount of what was burned.

 `optAmount` is optional.
 If `optAmount` is present, the code insists the `payment` balance is equal to `optAmount`, to prevent sending the wrong `payment`